Tootman/EndUserMapDemo/README.md

   -

 ### Bugs / issues
-- difficult to select Line features (and some dot points) when using touch device (tablet/phone)
- - how to highlight the selected feature

  - Some properties of some assets not displayed (issue with importing/serving/converting TileSet?)
  - some torn / distorted / corrupted polygons eg see Richmond terrace gdns